MasterZean/z2-stdlib/stdlib/sys.core/numeric/sys.core.lang.Char.api.md

 ```

 #### Brief
-REturns the Unicode plane of the code point, between 0 and 16.
+Returns the Unicode plane of the code point, between 0 and 16.

 ***